ARM-software/arm-trusted-firmware/docs/architecture_features.rst

 The following is a checklist with guidance on what to do to add a new feature, in this case a fictional ``FEAT_ABC``.
 This is not an exhaustive list on how to do this, so please consult with previous such patches and/or maintainers.
 Please consult the Arm ARM on any specifics about the feature itself.
+You can speed this process up by using the ``new-cpu-feature`` agent skill.

 - Add a feature flag to the build system.